etingof/snmpsim/README.txt

 1.3.6.1.2.1.1.1.0|4:volatilecache|I'm a string, please modify me 1.3.6.1.2.1.1.3.0|2:volatilecache|42

-and cast its returned values into ASN.1 OCTET STRING and INTEGER respectively.
+and cast its returned values into ASN.1 OCTET STRING (4) and INTEGER (2) respectively.

-Whenever a subtree is gatewayed to a variation module, TAGID part is left out as there might be no single type for all values within a subtree.
-Thus the empty TAGID sub-field serves as an indicator of a subtree:
+Whenever a subtree is gatewayed to a variation module, TAG-ID part is left out as there might be no single type for all values within a subtree.
+Thus the empty TAG-ID sub-field serves as an indicator of a subtree:

 For example, the following data file will serve all OIDs under 1.3.6.1.2.1.1 prefix to the "sql" variation module: